 This rug is 5’3″ by 7′ but follows the same rules as the 5×8 rugs.
 It works great for a standard living room and couch due to the size.
 It’s also small enough that the bold design doesn’t overwhelm the room.

 If you live in New Mexico, Texas, or Arizona, you’ve seen rugs like these.
-You’ve probably had a rug like this!
 The colors here are what makes it special, not just the design.
 The sweet pastels will complement any living room with similar coloring.

 Living Room Rugs For Inspiration

-Just because most people choose a simple rectangle living room rug that’s just the right proportion doesn’t mean you have to.
-There are plenty of ways to change things up, here are just a few of them!
+Most people choose a simple rectangle living room rug that’s just the right proportion doesn’t mean you have to.

 Round Living Room Rug

-A round living room rug is not unheard of.
+A round living room rug isn’t uncommon.
 It’s a great way to mix things up without going too far out there.
-This is especially handy if the other furniture in your living room is round.
-Shapes matter!
+This is handy if the other furniture in your living room is round.

 Raised Living Room Rug

 Did you know that 3D living room rugs are a thing?
-That’s right, you can get raised rugs that feet amazing to walk on and give an entirely new dynamic to your living room.
+That’s right, you can get raised rugs that feet amazing to walk on and give a new dynamic to your living room.
 This particular setup is delightful and cozy.

 Living Room Rug Runner

 Living room rugs can also be runners.
-Or rather, runners can be used as living room rugs.
-This is definitely useful when your house is oblong like a trailer house and you need something to fit the space.
+This is useful when your house is oblong like a trailer home and you need something to fit the space.

 If you can’t find a runner you like, you can hide the end of one rug under a piece of furniture and attach a rug that has the same pattern to it.